Road map Thunder Bay surrounding area (Ontario, Canada)

-Map of Thunder Bay.
-Detailed map of the highway and roads of Thunder Bay area Northwestern Ontario
+Map of Thunder Bay area - Northwestern Ontario.
+Detailed map of the highway and local roads of Thunder Bay area Northwestern Ontario, Canada.

 In the 17th century this was the land of the voyageur, the front line of the fierce competition between the Hudson Bay Company and the Northwest Company for furs and North American domination.
 Today northwestern Ontario is a land of lumber camps, mining, and wilderness, where deep violet amethyst hides in the rock and Finnish names dot the landscape.
 Each town is rich in character with many unusual larger-than-life attractions-"Husky the Muskie," murals in Nipigon, a full-scale replica of the famous Norseman bush plane, and the Sleeping Giant.
 Most inspiring of all is the statue of a true Canadian giant, Terry Fox, on the Courage Highway just outside Thunder Bay.